Shipping dangerous goods

 |9||Miscellaneous dangerous substances and articles|| Lithium batteries, magnets, dry ice

 Determine the class of dangerous goods and the quantity limits involved.
-The specific class of dangerous goods, and the quantity to be shipped, affects how they must be declared, packaged, labelled and transported.
+The specific class of dangerous goods and the quantity to be shipped, affect how they must be declared, packaged, labelled and transported.

 Regulations for the transport of dangerous goods